edouardfouche/edouardfouche.github.io/_posts/2017-07-17-Public-Transport-Display-on-Raspberry-Pi.markdown

 - Nano Dongle Wifi LF-Link 150 Mb/s (< 10€)
 - Sandisk 16 Gb 45 Mb/s (Smaller would also make it) (< 10€)

-Note that if you take a Raspberry PI 3 you won't need the wifi dongle :).
-The display constructor provides a Raspbian image in which the external GPIO display is pre-configured.
-So it works out-of-the-box !
+If you take a Raspberry PI 3 you won't need the wifi dongle :).
+The touchscreen constructor provides a pre-configured Raspbian image, to download on its website, so it works out-of-the-box !

 Then I bought some [on/off hook strips][tesa] from Tesa to put it in my corridor !
 Hiding a part of the cable behind the mirror, it looks like this: